Sush1090/ThermoCycleGlides.jl/paper/paper.md

 # Statement of need
-To map the performance of HP-ORC systems, pinch point analysis is a common technique (for example used in: [] [] []).
-A general tooling framework for quick mapping and optimzation is missing.
-This package aims to adderess this aspect.
+Designing and optimizing high-level HP-ORC systems requires handeling of temperature glides in the heat exchangers.
+This is generally done by  pinch-point analysis which finds the operating pressures in evaporators and condensors.
+This is a common technique that allows for mapping the performance of the cycles (for example used in: [] [] []).

 # Example
 Should I put?
 Docs should be sufficient?
 Or just an image?